 Illusions become reality when experienced by many.
 When these are incorporated into our own lives they acquire their own reality.
 After all, what is the truth concerning the things of this world except how they are experienced in our own consciousness? – Deepak Chopra, The Secret of Healing.

 When the Mind is agitated by habit-energy (vasana) there rises what appears to be an external world.
 When the dualistic imagination ceases there is transcendental knowledge (jnana), the realm of suchness, the realm of the wise, free from appearances and beyond thought.
 (Lankavatara Sutra, p.
 285)

 “My Master Ramakrishna always told me to meditate whenever I saw an expanse of water.
 Here its placidity reminds us of the vast calmness of God.
-As all things can be reflected in water, so the whole universe is mirrored in the lake of the Cosmic Mind.” – Mahendra Nath Gupta (Yogananda, Cp.
+As myriad things can be reflected in water, so, too, the whole universe is mirrored in the lake of the Cosmic Mind.” – Mahendra Nath Gupta (Yogananda, Cp.
 9)

 Layman P’ang: (P’ang was a younger contemporary of the great master Ma-tsu)

 Old P’ang requires nothing in the world;

 All is empty with him, even a seat he has not,